techwithtim/Snake-Game/README.md

 # Instructions for use

+By default, opening a VSCode project will notify you of "recommended" extensions.
+VSCode is notifying you that our `.vscode/extensions.json` is present, and allows you install them for you.
+We include a task explorer panel and a Ren'Py language highlighter.
+Neither is required, but both are useful.

-Locate the Task Explorer panel to run your project-specific tasks.
+Locate the Task Explorer panel to run your project-specific tasks:

 <img width="536" alt="task-explorer" src="https://user-images.githubusercontent.com/618184/113932541-bb318880-97c1-11eb-9e94-d678eb4c665f.png">